TheGhostAnalyst/FormValidatorCLI/README.md

 ```

 ## License
-Free to use Open Source Tool

-This project is open source and
+This project is open source and free to use